 "Mare and foal (Kvetina-Marie)" by (a friend of) Kvetina-Marie - flickr.com.
 Licensed under CC BY 2.0 via Commons - https://commons.wikimedia.org/wiki/File:Mare_and_foal_(Kvetina-Marie).jpg#/media/File:Mare_and_foal_(Kvetina-Marie).jpg

-The Palomino Horse Association is a general association with less defined regulations, allowing drafts, ponies and cremello palominos (light cream colored horses with blue eyes- very stunning!) to be registered.
-It is a smaller association compared to the Palomino Horse Breeders of America, an organization interested in registering light, riding-type palomino horses.
+The PHA is a general association with less defined regulations, allowing drafts, ponies and cremello palominos (light cream colored horses with blue eyes- very stunning!) to be registered.
+It is a smaller association compared to the Palomino Horse Breeders of America, an organization interested in registering light, riding-type palomino's.

 The PHBA is very active in creating US-wide PHBA recognized shows and clubs for registered members while promoting high standards in palomino breeding.
-It has registered over 800,000 palomino Quarter Horses, Arabians, Thoroughbreds, Saddlebreds, Tennessee Walkers, Missouri Fox Trotters, other breeds and half breed horses that meet some basic requirements.
+It has registered over 800,000 palomino Quarter Horses, Arabians, Thoroughbreds, Saddlebreds, Tennessee Walkers, Missouri Fox Trotters, other breeds and half breeds that meet some basic requirements.
 The horse must be between 14 and 17 hands (with some exceptions), not hold characteristics of either a pony or a draft horse, must not have any primitive markings and their tail can have 15% or less black, chestnut or brown hair mix in the white tail hair.
-Different rules apply when the horse is either registered under specific, recognized breed associations, is a stallion, mare, gelding, spayed or grade horse but the general standard is a horse that shines like a golden coin with white manes and tails and is a light saddle horse.
+Different rules apply when they are either registered under specific, recognized breed associations, is a stallion, mare, gelding, spayed or grade horse but the general standard is a horse that shines like a golden coin with white manes and tails and is a light saddle type.